schtlgtch/ECE6258_CNNevaluation/README.md

 ## Introduction
 Developed by Sylvain Chatel for ECE 6258 project, this code is divided into four directories.
 Each of them has a particular purpose. ```Database/``` aims at retrieving and distorting a database of images. ```mobileNet/```is the directory that holds the real-time image recognition code along with the code for batch recognition.
 This code was inspired and modified from several online resources such as OpenCV, PYImageSearch and tensorflow tutorial.
 The ```Darknet/```directory is a clone of Joseph Redmon git : ```https://github.com/pjreddie/darknet.git```.
 This package provides a code to launch his CNNs called darknet and YOLO.
 Finally ```Analysis/```provide a analysis of the different CNN performances.

+Note : The most interesting part of this work lies in the Analysis and not in the CNNs implementation.

 ## Note
 Every commands were launched from the terminal.
 Please make sure you are in the rigth directory before launching.